sense 1v

 Ha imperato su di loro con giustizia.
 (Giosuè Carducci, Odi Barbare)

-imperàre : to rule
+imperare : to rule

 im|pe||re : (accento grave)

-Indicative mood (Indicativo) of the verb imperàre
+indicativo imperare.
+Indicative mood of the verb imperare

 Tempo semplice